rahul-anand/Lumos/README.md

 Very early release.

-IoS app working with ios 15
+iOS app working with iOS 15

-Working with Raspberry PI 3/4 with a USB wifi dongle that supports monitor mode.
+Working with Raspberry PI 3/4 with a USB wifi dongle that supports monitor mode

 Demo Video: